Health & Pregnancy

 Antisperm Antibody Test: A test that can determine if antibodies on the surface of sperm are interfering with the ability of sperm to move, penetrate the cervical mucus, or fertilize an egg.

-Assisted Reproduction Technology (ART): The general term for infertility procedures such as IVF, GIFT, ZIFT, and ICSI.
+Assisted Reproduction Technology (ART): The general term for infertility procedures (involving both egg and sperm) such as IVF, GIFT, ZIFT, and ICSI.

-Azoospermia: When a man has no sperm present in his semen.
+Azoospermia: When a man has no sperm present in their semen.

 Basal Body Temperature (BBT): A temperature reading that can be used to chart ovulation when taken every day.